Graphite drawing tools you need - Artist's Essentials

 blending-stump.jpg

 Blending stumps are another useful tool for blending your super small areas when you do not want pencil lines to show.
-Areas that q-tips cannot cover can be easily tackled by blenders.
-You can use stumps with pencils, graphite/charcoal sticks, and powders.
-You can also use them directly with charcoal or graphite by just pressing the stump on the stick or powder.
-You can simply blend out the pencil lines on your drawing as well.
-They are quite limited when it comes to shading large areas as they tend to leave stroke lines sometimes.
-If used too harshly, these strokes can be hard to blend.
-With much practice, you can handle stumps well and avoid it though.
-I mostly use them to soften hair and to add small textures in my drawings; sometimes to draw blurry backgrounds.
+Areas that q-tips cannot blend can be easily covered by blenders.
+They work well with pencils (not pencil colors), graphite/charcoal sticks, and powders.
+However, when shading large areas, they tend to leave stroke lines.
+If pressed too hard while blending, these strokes can be hard to smooth out.
+I mostly use them to soften hair and to add small textures in my drawings; sometimes to blur backgrounds with details.

 7. Graphite sticks or charcoal sticks